Beverly Hills

 Beverly Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Twelve infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include the Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, Beverly Hills Town Centre Master Plan, King Georges Road Upgrade, and Canterbury Road Mixed-Use Development - Roselands.
-The following list details those likely to be most relevant.
+The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 12 projects that are expected to impact the area.
+Notable projects include the Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, Beverly Hills Town Centre Master Plan, King Georges Road Upgrade, and Canterbury Road Mixed-Use Development - Roselands.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.